-Time for Personal Leave for Faith or Sabbatical Leave may be offered by the Congregation for all Rostered Ministers.
+Other time for Personal Leave for Faith or Sabbatical Leave may be offered by the Congregation for all Rostered Ministers.

-- For Rostered Ministers serving in the Southern Ohio Synod please see the Personal Leave for Faith for guidance in planning for this special time away for faith renewal. - Personal Leave for Faith for faith renewal is designed to offer means for planning for time away for faith renewal in congregations that do not have Sabbatical leave policies or for whom extended leave may not feasible.
-Personal Leave for Faith does not override any Sabbatical leave policies a congregation may already have in place. - Some congregations offer guidelines for Sabbatical Leave for Rostered Ministers.
+- For Rostered Ministers serving in the Southern Ohio Synod please see the Personal Leave for Faith for guidance in planning for this special time away for faith renewal. - Personal Leave for Faith for faith renewal is designed to offer means for planning for time away for faith renewal in congregations that do not have Sabbatical leave policies or for whom extended leave may not feasible. - Personal Leave for Faith is as a means for faith renewal and does not override any Sabbatical leave policies a congregation may already have in place. - Some congregations offer guidelines for Sabbatical Leave for Rostered Ministers.
 This time away is to negotiated and planned in these congregations between the Councils and the Rostered Ministers.